An extension of the Lindstr\"om-Gessel-Viennot theorem: Two lemmas

 which has the connection type $\sigma \pi$, where $\sigma = (\pi(i)\pi(j))$.

 On the other hand, the $n$-tuple of non-intersecting paths is defined to be the fixed point of this involution.
 So, the involution $\phi: \mathscr{P}(U,V) \rightarrow \mathscr{P}(U,V)$ is given by

 It is well-known that this involution is sign-reversing (for permutations) and weight-preserving.
-As shown in the following lemma, this involution also preserves the path sign. \begin{lemma} Let $P=(p_1,\dots,p_n)$ be a family of paths.
+Our first lemma, below, show that this involution also preserves the path sign. \begin{lemma} Let $P=(p_1,\dots,p_n)$ be a family of paths.
 Then the image $\phi(P)$ of $P$ under the involution \eqref{eq.involution0} satisfies

 \end{lemma} \begin{proof} It is trivial that \eqref{eq.sign+involution} holds for families of non-intersecting paths.
 Now, we assume $P$ is a family of intersecting paths.